-After establishing customer support as a channel offering for your business, inevitably you come to wonder what help desk best practices you should be following to guide your team towards success.
+After establishing customer support as a channel offering for your business, inevitably you come to wonder what help desk best practices you should be following to guide your service desk team towards success.

-Well first off, congratulations on setting up customer support for your business—that is already a big step in the right direction for building a customer-first business.
+Well first off, congratulations on setting up a support team for your business—that is already a big step in the right direction for building a customer-first business.

-Now, whether you’ve already purchased and set up your helpdesk, or you’re on the hunt for the best all-in-one customer support tool for your unique business needs, here is an unbiased look at which best practices you should implement better serve your customers.
+Now, whether you’ve already purchased and set up help desk software, or you’re on the hunt for the best all-in-one customer support tool for your unique business needs, here is an unbiased look at which best practices you should implement better serve your customers and increase customer satisfaction.

-The point of using a help desk solution is, well, to provide help and assistance to those that need it.
+The point of using help desk software is, well, to provide help and assistance to those that need it.

-So whether it’s your internal IT team using the help desk to manage service tickets, or it’s an external facing mailbox where your customers can reach you when they have questions, it is critical to set customer service procedures that you and your team will follow when using the tool.
+So whether it’s your internal IT team using the service desk to manage support tickets, or it’s an external facing mailbox where your customers can reach you when they have questions, it is critical to set customer service procedures that you and your team members will follow when using the tool.

-To lay out your customer service process, think of what next step you want taken after a ticket has been opened.
+To lay out your customer service processes, think of what next step you want taken after a new ticket has been opened.
 Ask yourself the following questions:

 Now that you’ve got a sense of what your process might evolve into, use help desk workflows to bring this process to life.
 At DoneDone, we use a very simple workflow to facilitate our customer service process.